UFObusters/ufobusters.github.io/exercise1.md

 ## Why do you think people need to know?
 - People need to be aware of fake news
 - UFOs are a delusion of human mind for which real evidence has never been provided
-- Even video evidence can be fake
+- Prototypical example for makingi them question what they take as valid evidence: even video evidence can be fake

 ## Who would you like to inform?
 - All those who 'want to believe'